-This is an original contribution to the much debated area of the value that we should place on human life.
-With the euthanasia issue highlighted in the public arena this book argues for a non-absolutist highest value on life ethic and how that fits with society's current emphasis on individual autonomy.
+This is a contribution to the much-debated area of the value that we should place on human life.
+With the euthanasia issue highlighted in the public arena this book argues for a non-absolutist highest value on life ethic and explores how that fits with society's emphasis on individual autonomy.
 Not only are the arguments for and against placing a highest value on life explored but the way of arguing particularly the use of slippery slopes is discussed.
-By the use of everyday examples the impact of placing a high value on life is explored.
+By the use of everyday examples, the impact of placing a high value on life is explored.
 A futuristic intensive care ward round illustrates the ethical and resource issues with which we would be challenged in adopting a highest value on life policy for medical decisions.

 "synopsis" may belong to another edition of this title.